GUDHI/gudhi-devel/.github/CONTRIBUTING.md

 This place is also a good place if you have some enhancement you want to propose.
 There is a label **enhancement** in the [new issue](https://github.com/GUDHI/gudhi-devel/issues/new) page.

+And if you want to discuss about your proposal, feel free to open a [new discussion](https://github.com/GUDHI/gudhi-devel/discussions/new/choose) with your topic (maybe check first in the opened discussions that your subject is not already discussed).

 # In case you want to contribute to GUDHI

 ## You are not familiar with GitHub ?